| A Brief History

 control of virtually all corporation assets.
 After the transfers were complete, some of

 the corporations began to dissolve, generally transferring the assets to a state agency.
+The Resettlement Administration itself did not exist long.
+Created in 1935, it expired

 in 1937 and was replaced by the Farm Security Administration, which then managed the